poster515/Rust-Garmin/README.md

 For almost all monitoring metrics it turns out that the FIT files contain everything you need - the JSON files downloaded are good to have as a reference but don't contain nearly as much info as the FIT files.

 In influx you can configure telegraf via UI.
 Simply specify what things you want telegraf to monitor and the influx UI will generate a telegraf.conf for you.
 Copy and pastet that into the /etc/metrics/telegraf/telegraf.conf file from earlier, and insert your API token in the influxdb section.
+I use telegraf to monitor my home server CPU and memory usage, and have created grafana alerts when those spike beyond certain thresholds (don't want anyone mining bitcoin on my hardware, lol).

 Configuring grafana is also fairly straight forward.
 I configured mine using the FluxQL UI, using only the API token generated from the influx UI.
 Currently I have yet to do more with grafana but will hopefully update this doc if I do.